Darma Setiawan

-Raden Darma Setiawan Notohatmodjo (3 September 1911 – 7 March 1953) was an Indonesian doctor, politician, and diplomat who served as the Minister of Health from 1945 to 1947 under the Sutan Sjahrir government.
+Raden Darma Setiawan Notohatmodjo (3 September 1911 – 7 March 1953) was an Indonesian doctor, politician, and diplomat who served as the Minister of Health from 1945 to 1947 during the Sutan Sjahrir government.

 Early life and education

 Darma was born on 3 September 1911 and had mixed blood of Javanese and Bengkulu.
 He studied at Algemene middelbare school (AMS) and later pursued his higher education at Geneeskundig Hoogeschool (medical college), graduating in 1938.
 During college year, he joined the Union of Indonesia Students and served as general commissioner for the 1938–1939 period.

 Career

 KNIL

 Upon graduating from medical school, Darma joined KNIL in 1938 and became its health officer.
 He earned lieutenant rank and was assigned to Jakarta, Bandung, Padang, and Muara Siberut.

 Japanese occupation

 After Japan defeated the Dutch, he was briefly detained in Bandung.
 Later, he worked at a Japanese military hospital in Jakarta.
 During his work at the military hospital in Jakarta, he brawled with Japanese soldiers, causing him to get arrested in Madura.
 He was soon freed and moved to Semarang to work at a military hospital.
 However, he refused to pledge loyalty to Japan and the occupation government arrested him.
 The Japanese occupation government gave a death sentence to Darma.
 Nevertheless, the death sentence was annulled and he was released through Sukarno intervention.
 Soon after, he worked for Dr. Soeharto Sastrosoeyoso.

 While working as a doctor, Darma also followed the Pacific War development by receiving the news from his friend who joined the anti-fascist underground movement.
 He believed that Japan would not win the war.